News Flash: Insurance Company Flees Heartland Stable. Has Heartland Bought the Farm?

-11 Responses to “News Flash: Insurance Company Flees Heartland Stable.
+11 thoughts on “News Flash: Insurance Company Flees Heartland Stable.
 Has Heartland Bought the Farm?”

 1. Obviously this is good news, but I want to ask: why would insurance companies see a political self-interest in supporting a group which denies that global warming is caused by man (or even exists)?